swellaby/azp-bump/README.md

 ```
 Incrementing the versions of VSTS tasks is a critical part of the task lifecycle, but the object format of the task version makes it very difficult to bump using existing/common bumping tools.

 This utility provides both a CLI and API that make bumping VSTS Task versions simple!
+Checkout the [vsts-bump gulp plugin][gulp-vsts-bump-url] if you need to bump VSTS tasks from a gulp workflow.

 ## Install
 Install the package with npm (you may want to install it as dev dependency or globally,  depending on your needs):